When we first started working together, a client of mine – I’ll call her Nicole (not her real name) – shared a painful story.

-You do get to do one thing though: Note the time and hunker down for 5 full minutes of well, stopping (perhaps even set a timer).
+You do get to do one thing though: Note the time and hunker down for 5 full minutes of well, stopping.

 Wow, I’m feeling especially down today.
-A little angry, kind of lonely and definitely sad.
+A little angry.
+Kind of lonely.
+Definitely sad.
 And definitely time for ice cream.
 In fact, I think today calls for an entire tub of Ben & Jerry’s.
 Maybe a bag of chips too.

 Second, just notice.

-Oh yeah—this part’s easy.
+Oh yeah – this part’s easy.
 I’m noticing that I want chunks of fudge brownie scooped up with gobs of chocolatey ice cream goodness.
-My belly is grumbling and my mouth is watering.
+My belly’s grumbling and my mouth is watering.

 Yep.
 Wanting ice cream.
 That’s what I notice.
 Nailed it.
 Still have 4 more minutes to go though…